Religious perspectives on tattooing: History

 Göran Larsson, a Swedish professor in religious studies, states that there are "both historical and contemporary examples indicating that, at different times and in different places, [tattooing] was practiced by certain Islamic groups."
 Al-Tabari mentions in History of the Prophets and Kings that the hands of Asma bint Umais were tattooed.
-Muslims in Africa, Syria, Saudi Arabia, Iran and West Pakistan have used tattoos for beautification, prophylaxis, and the prevention of diseases.
+Muslims in Africa, Syria, Saudi Arabia, Iran and Pakistan have used tattoos for beautification, prophylaxis, and the prevention of diseases.

 Edward William Lane described the tattooing customs of Egyptian Muslim women in his 1836 book, An Account of the Manners and Customs of the Modern Egyptians.
 In a 1909 trip to Persia, Percy Sykes observed Shia Muslim women had "birds, owers, or gazelles tattooed, but occasionally verses from the Qur'an" and that victorious male wrestlers and gymnasts were honored with the tattooing of a lion on the arm.
 In a 1965 article published in the journal Man: A Record of Anthropological Science, author John Carswell documented that Sunni and Shia Muslims in Lebanon would get tattoos of the swords of Abu Bakr and Ali, respectively, to distinguish themselves from one another.

 According to historians Shoshana-Rose Marzel and Guy Stiebel, face tattoos were common among Muslim women until the 1950s but have since fallen out of fashion.
 Traditional Tunisian tattoos include eagles, the sun, the moon, and stars.
 Tattoos were also used in the Ottoman Empire due to the influx of Algerian sailors in the 17th century.
 Bedouin and Kurdish women have a long tradition of tattooed bodies.

 Margo DeMello, a cultural anthropologist and professor at Canisius College, notes that tattoos are still common in some parts of the Muslim world such as Iraq, Afghanistan, Morocco, Algeria, and Egypt.
 Underground tattoos have also been gaining popularity among Iranian youth.
 Some Turkish youth get tattoos as a form of resistance, fashion, or as part of a counterculture.
 Tattoos are also gaining popularity among young Muslims in the West.